-Program Description: United Neighborhood Houses (UNH) is a policy and social change organization representing 46 New York neighborhood settlement houses-neighborhood-based organizations that provide people of all ages with services based on community need, such as skills/job training, education, social services, health, arts, and civic engagement.
-UNH is partnering with four settlement houses serving diverse populations to deliver intergenerational programming, working to reduce barriers, and connect older adults and young people who live in the settlement houses.
-UNH found that many older participants are concerned about the wellbeing of youth and younger adults.
+Program Description: United Neighborhood Houses (UNH) is a policy and social change organization representing 46 New York neighborhood settlement houses-neighborhood-based organizations that provide people of all ages with services based on community need, such as skills/job training, education, social services, health, arts, and civic engagement.11 UNH is partnering with four settlement houses to deliver intergenerational programming, working to reduce barriers, and connect older adults and young people who live in the settlement houses.
+UNH found that many older participants are concerned about the well-being of youth and younger adults.
 Intergenerational programming at the settlement houses enables teams of older people to contribute to after school programs, high school career planning, and the civic engagement of young people in their community.

-One site, Sunnyside Community Services, partnered with a local art museum to provide classes to younger and older people together.
-Another site, Queens Community House, A community of practice is a group of people who share a concern or a passion for something they do and learn how to do it better as they interact together.

-hosts weekly eBasics mentoring sessions between older and younger participants.
+Community Services. partnered with a local art museum to provide classes to younger and older people together.
+Another site, Queens Community House, hosts weekly eBasics mentoring sessions between older and younger participants.
 BronxWorks is using healthy eating to bring people together, having older adults and young people cook healthy meals.
 All of these programs aim to create spaces where bidirectional relationships can thrive.